 The site is located at the downstream end of St. Helena on the Napa River (Figure 4-1).
 The reach is near the eastern edge of the Subbasin, and the alluvium is just over 100 feet thick at the NapaCounty-222s-swgw5/NapaCounty-223d-swgw5 site.
-The valley is narrower in this reach compared with upstream of St. Helena.
 Urbanization impacts this reach.

 Depth to groundwater is typically 10 to 15 feet in spring.
 Groundwater levels decline by approximately 5 to 10 feet during the dry season and fell below the Minimum Threshold during the 2020 and 2021 dry seasons (Figure 5-2).
+The ground surface in this figure is the ground surface adjacent to the groundwater well.
+Dynamic river stage values below the streambed elevation at this site reflect conditions where water is present but below the surveyed thalweg elevation because the thalweg location and gage location are not exactly co-located.
+Stable stage measurements in the dry season likely represent isolated pool or dry conditions at the site as suggested by Stream Watch data.
 NapaCounty-222s-swgw5 is the only shallow monitoring well near the site; shallow groundwater data have been available since 2014 to assess longer-term trends.
 Dual-completion monitoring well data (NapaCounty-222s-swgw5 and NapaCounty-223d-swgw5) exhibit a downward vertical head gradient.

-NapaCounty-222s-swgw5 (depth = 40 ft, screened from 25 to 35 ft) StreamWatch Site 25: Sulphur Cr at Starr Ave
+NapaCounty-222s-swgw5 (depth = 40 ft, screened from 25 to 35 ft) StreamWatch Site 42: Napa R at Pratt Ave